feniljain/knowledge-base/programming-languages/rust/README.md

 - Rust persistent data structures: https://github.com/orium/rpds
 - Declarative binary reading and writing: bit-level, symmetric, serialization/deserialization: https://github.com/sharksforarms/deku
 - Everything about releasing a rust crate: https://github.com/crate-ci/cargo-release
+- A joke about learning to program in Rust: https://github.com/luser/keep-calm-and-call-clone
+- How to use Rust code in other languages: https://jakegoulding.com/rust-ffi-omnibus/

 ## Videos: